 Mr. Miraglia's law enforcement career began in 1982 at the Walnut Creek Police Department where he served as a police dispatcher and reserve police officer.
 He worked at the Fairfield Police Department from 1988 until 1998 as a division manager and served as the deputy police chief of the Napa Valley Railroad Police Department from 2001 until 2007.

 Mr. Miraglia is the host and producer of the Outbeat News and Outbeat News In Depth radio program on PBS station KRCB in Santa Rosa.
-He serves as a member of the Board of Directors of the Matthew Shepard Foundation and is the National Program Coordinator for Campus Prides's Safe Space Training Program and the Stop the Hate!
-Program.
+He serves as a member of the Board of Directors of the Matthew Shepard Foundation and is an HIV test counselor and educator for Face To Face of Sonoma County.